starryxoxo/treeajmgar/src/site/notes/d/ldr/ldrbook.md

 # LDR

 **Description**:
+*LDR - an abbreviation for long-distance relationship.*

 A short story of two lovers far away from each other.
-Will they be able to reunite under their problems?
+Will they be able to happily reunite after a long time of separation?

 **Author**: the sworn library
 **Language**: English